"Oh my God I heard something ..." (cit.)

 Don't go into the woods alone

 Graphically it's not bad: polygonal details and patterns in some ways remind us of Condemned 2, and the lens flare effect of the torch on the floors and on the walls is particularly appreciable.
-For the rest, forest textures in the first place, even if in Unreal Engine 4, the title leaves a lot to be desired.
+For the rest, forest textures in the first place, although in Unreal Engine 4, the title leaves a lot to be desired.
 The game also has several bugs scattered here and there.
 For example, in areas where there are more light sources, such as pick-up position lights, the exterior camping lights of your home and so on, there is a kind of strobe effect that collides with them, making appear the beams of light intermittently: it is not made specifically for questions of pathos, no, unfortunately.
 The effects of the weapons are, to say the least, ridiculous, since only the shot is heard but neither the bullet, nor the blast of the blow, nor the entry hole of the case, nor particle effects of any kind, is seen. idea of how much the aforementioned game was made somewhat at the carlona.

 In Creature Hunt the optimization is not the best, in fact in addition to needing a lot of power under the shell of your case, sometimes it is also afflicted by an annoying non-native motion blur effect, without having any possibility to act on advanced graphic settings if not for what concerns resolution and level of detail, the latter scalable to your liking but only with a simple lever as an audio volume.
 There are also numerous bugs in the composition of polygonal models, especially in the presence of close-up objects with numerous details, such as the carvings of wooden strips.
 The audio of the car is a wave in a loop with an enchanted effect, and to try to understand which keys to use to do anything, given the absence of any option that clarifies the matter, you are forced to be a diviner between the keys of your keyboard, especially for what concerns the steering wheel controls of your vehicle.
 Understanding how it turns on the latter borders on the tragicomedy.